precice/precice.github.io/pages/docs/docs.md

 ---
 title: Welcome to the Docs
 keywords: pages, authoring, exclusion, frontmatter
-summary: "This pages explains the basics of jekyll, documentation-theme-jekyll and its internal organisation."
-sidebar: docs_sidebar
+summary: "This page is an introduction to the development of the preCICE documentation, based on a jekyll theme called documentation-theme-jekyll.
+You will learn how to run jekyll locally, about the sidebar structure, how to name and where to save documentation pages and what a minimal frontmatter looks like."
 permalink: docs.html
 ---

 ## About the theme

 This site is based on a jekyll theme by technical writer Tom Joht called [documentation-theme-jekyll](https://github.com/tomjoht/documentation-theme-jekyll).
+At the time of writing this theme was the second most popular documentation-style jekyll theme on [jamstackthemes.dev](https://jamstackthemes.dev/themes/#ssg=jekyll) and has been selected for its rich feature set and clean, functional design out of the box.

-The theme is well documented and you can read about specific features or design decisions of the theme [here](https://idratherbewriting.com/documentation-theme-jekyll/index.html).
+In addition Tom did a great job documenting the theme (using the theme) and you can read about specific features and their implementation and use [in his documentation](https://idratherbewriting.com/documentation-theme-jekyll/index.html).

 ## Getting started